signmeup/signmeup/CONTRIBUTING.md

 ## Development

-We follow the [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) method of developing software.

-This method has two important axioms:
+We follow a pretty simple workflow, with two primary branches:

-- `master` is always ready to deploy.
+- `master` is the current working branch.
-- `dev` represents the current version under development.
+- `production` represents the publicly deployed version.

-Never directly push to either of these branches.

-When developing a new feature, or fixing a bug:
+For small bug fixes and features, feel free to directly push to `master`.
+When working on anything larger:

-1. Branch off of `dev` into something like `feature/my-feature-name`.
+1. Branch off of `master` into something like `feature/my-feature-name`.

-2. While developing, if you need to pull in changes to `dev` that occurred after branching, use `git rebase dev`.
+2. While developing, if you need to pull in changes to your branch that occurred after branching, use `git rebase master`.

-3. Once finished developing your feature, push to GitHub, and open a pull pull request to the `dev` branch.
+3. Once finished developing your feature, push to GitHub, and open a pull pull request to the `master` branch.

 4. Get feedback from other developers.
 You can continue pushing commits to the branch; these will be automatically reflected in the pull request.

-5. Once approved, merge into `dev`.
+5. Once approved, merge into `master`.
 Move on to developing something new.

 If fixing a bug in production:

-1. Branch off `master` into something like `hotfix/fix-this-bug`.
+1. Branch off `production` into something like `hotfix/fix-this-bug`.

-2. Once ready, push to GitHub, and open two pull requests, one to `master`, and one to `dev`.
+2. Once ready, push to GitHub, and open a pull request into `production`.

-3. Once approved, merge both pull requests.
+3. Once approved, merge the pull request.
+Then merge `production` into `master` so both branches are up to date.

-## Production
+## Deployment

-Once you've merged a bunch of features into `dev`, and are ready to deploy to production, follow these steps:
+Once you've merged a bunch of features into `master`, and are ready to deploy to production, follow these steps:

-1. Create a pull-request from `dev` to `master` branch detailing your changes, named something like `Release 2.2.3: Add this feature, fix this bug`.
+1. Create a pull-request from `master` to `production` detailing your changes, named something like `Release 2.2.3: Add this feature, fix this bug`.

    We version our app in `major.minor.patch` format.
 Increment the patch number